mvillumsen/DM844-Exam-Project/README.md

 # README #

+This is an exam project made for the course DM844 Web Development with Groovy and Grails at IMADA, University of Southern Denmark.
+The project is made in colaboration with 2 co-students.

 ### Business idea: ###

 The goal of this project is to build a simple webshop consisting of a backend